Mastering Excel Shortcut Keys: Boost Your Productivity Like a Pro

 2. Navigating and Using a Formula

-Tab - allowing you to auto-complete on any function, while typing
+Tab This allows you to auto-complete any function while typing.

-Shift F3 - Will open up a dialog box indicating Insert Function
+Shift F3 It will open up a dialogue box indicating Insert Function.

-Ctrl+[ - Will jump to the current cell referred to in the formula
+Ctrl+[ It will jump to the current cell referred to in the formula.

-Ctrl+Shift+U - Will expand or collapse the formula bar
+Ctrl+Shift+U This will expand or collapse the formula bar.

 3. Copy and Use Formula more Easily

-Ctrl+D - Will copy the formula from the cell above
+Ctrl+D This will copy the formula from the cell above.

-Ctr+R - will copy the formula from the one cell to the left
+Ctr+R It will copy the formula from the cell to the left.

-Ctrl +'- will copy the formula from the cell above as text
+Ctrl +' This will copy the formula from the cell above as text.

 4. Recalculating and debugging your formula